Celebrate Your Life In Christ!

 At the Watermark Wesleyan Church, we believe water baptism is a celebration of your decision to follow Jesus Christ as your Lord and Savior.
 Just as the symbols of the wedding and wedding ring are a declaration of a marriage covenant, water baptism is the outward declaration of the covenant an individual has made to be a Christ-follower.
 As your church, we would love to help you take this step on your faith journey.

-We will celebrate our next baptism the weekend of November 24-25
+We will celebrate our next opportunity for baptism February 23-24 .

 Frequently Asked Questions About Baptism: